 Our settings target an annealed neck hardness consistent with virgin brass, (some cartridges are a little higher or lower).
 Because the process anneals both the neck and shoulder, die conformity will be correct when resizing.
 Note: we have found that the target annealed hardness is reached reliably regardless of the starting hardness i.e. it doesn't matter if it starts at 20% harder or even 70% harder, it will still come back to the same hardness.

 If, as we recommend, annealing is done every reload, the brass is always soft enough in the neck and shoulder to resize accurately either before or after annealing.
-We have, however recorded consistently more unifor hardness test results by annealing before resizing, and we therefore recommend that sequence.
-With all the potential chamber/die/brass variations, we would certainly welcome input on this subject.
+We have, however recorded consistently more uniform hardness test results by annealing before resizing, and we therefore recommend that sequence.

 Cosmetics: The appearance of different cases will vary after annealing.
 Some cases will show distinct annealing discoloration at the neck and shoulder, while other cases will show virtually no signs of being annealed.
 This is not limited to any particular brands.
 Do not mistake appearance for successful annealing.
-Some cases which appear heavily discoloured are actually not fully annealed.
+Some cases which appear heavily discolored may not actually be fully annealed.
 Our settings are reached by extensive and accurate testing of the annealed hardness.

 The ability of the annealer to run for the extended time depends partly on the ambient room temperature.
 Avoid using in direct hot sunlight or high temperature conditions.
 A room temperature of 70℉/20℃ or below ideal.